Aug. 15, 2017

 How to fix a bra cup that’s too big

 First, determine what kind of extra space you have.
 Are the cups roomy all over?
 If so, try going down a whole (or even a half-cup size).
 Lots of women have told us that something as small as a half-cup adjustment has made all the difference in fit.

 If your cups are just roomy at the top—what we call cup gaping—you’ll know because of the dreaded t-shirt ridge.
 If you can see the edge of your bra cup through a lightweight shirt, try tightening the straps.
 Sometimes a simple fix is all you need.

 If tighter straps don’t fix the problem, you might need a different style.
-Women with East West, Asymmetric, Bell Shape, and Slender breasts often fare better in plunge or push-up styles.
+Women with East West, Asymmetric, Bell Shape, and Slender breasts often fare better in an uplift plunge or push-up styles.
 The angled cups on these bras help them fit snugly against your breast for a great fit and all-around smooth sailing.
-Our 24/7 Classic Contour Plunge is a closet staple and features inserts for uplift when you want it.
+Our 24/7 Classic Uplift Plunge is a closet staple and features inserts for uplift when you want it.